-Nursing is the fulcrum to the moving parts in universal health care.
-It is true that every moving part in the primary health care as well a health system in general.
+Nursing is the fulcrum to the moving parts in universal health coverage.
+It is true that every moving part in the primary health care as well a health system in general was important.
 This is important since there are lots of moving parts and pieces that actually go into patient care need a coordinator.
 But by default others recognize that nursing is more than a cog in the wheel in the system; in that that nurses can provide that vital fulcrum/convener for the moving parts.
 A nurse is more why, when, how, where and much more.

 I shared a poem in one of my posts ‘A Nurse is more’ [adapted from a poem written by Richard G. Shuster].